spencerdavidii/Microsoft-Azure-Security-Role-Based-Access-Control-Lab/README.md

 -
 ### Why Companies Use Microsoft Entra ID (Azure Active Directory)

+Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management (IAM) service that helps organizations securely manage user accounts, groups, and access to company resources.

+In this example lab, you’ll see how I created a user account and assigned it to a group called "Senior Adminstrator."
+This group-based approach allows IT teams to manage access in a simple, organized way.
+Instead of setting permissions for every individual user, permissions are set at the group level and automatically applied to all group members.

+This mirrors how real-world organizations manage employees, contractors, and administrators.
+In this instance,Nathan Johnson is in the senior adminstrator group and has special access to internal tools, reports, or configurations — and users added to that group instantly receive those permissions.

-Microsoft Entra ID (formerly Azure Active Directory) is widely used by organizations to manage identity and access in a secure and scalable way.
+By walking through this lab, you’ll gain a better understanding of how identity is managed in cloud environment Microsoft Entra ID (formerly Azure Active Directory) is widely used by organizations to manage identity and access in a secure and scalable way.
 Here are the key reasons why it's essential in modern IT environments:

 -  **Centralized User Management**